lucksp/project-canary-takehome/README.md

  yarn ios
 ```

+> Note: you may add the `--device` flag to choose your emulator or physical test device

 ## Assignment

 The goal of this exercise is to simulate a connection to third party sensor that is moving through an area collecting pollutant and air quality data.